 Injection abscess is an iatrogenic infection that can occur as an isolated case or as a cluster outbreak.
 Dr. Hunter, whose patients developed the first reported complications of IMI, said that "If the site of the injection was continually varied and the puncture was made with care and celerity, there was no fear of abscess or diffuse inflammation".
-The procedure can come up with numerous and surprising complications.
+The procedure can come up 4 with numerous and surprising complications.
 Most of the problems arising are related to local trauma by the injection itself or irritating properties of the drug being used.
 Others conclude that inappropriate training in the proper injection technique is responsible though.
-Nevertheless, the true etiology is still a dilemma unsolved .
+Nevertheless, the true etiology is still a dilemma unsolved 5.

-The cause be either contaminated injectables or improper sterilization protocols the pathogens such as pseudomonas, klebsiella, E. coli and S. aureus are the usual causative agents .
+The cause be either contaminated injectables or improper sterilization protocols the pathogens such as pseudomonas, klebsiella, E. coli and S. aureus are the usual causative agents 10.

-The most common complications noticed after IMI are injection abscesses, pain, bleeding from the injection site, hematoma, recurrent injection abscess, necrosis of tissues, scar formation and fibrous myopathy .
-In addition, these unsafe and unhygienic injection techniques can result in a number of infections, particularly hepatitis B and C and HIV .
+The most common complications noticed after IMI are injection abscesses, pain, bleeding from the injection site, hematoma, recurrent injection abscess, necrosis of tissues, scar formation and fibrous myopathy11.
+In addition, these unsafe and unhygienic injection techniques can result in a number of infections, particularly hepatitis B and C and HIV12.

 Injection abscesses are the nodules of liquefied fat and muscle resulting due to necrosis of the involved tissues.
 Necrosis of the muscle can occur after any IMI no matter what medication is used.
-The amount, speed and toxicity of the drug injected will influence the size of the lesion deltoid muscle .
-In another study it is recommended to avoid the deltoid region where possible since its a small area available for the safe IMI.
-The needle must enter at 90 degrees to the skin site punctured and repeated IMI must be avoided .
+The amount, speed and toxicity of the drug injected will influence the size of the lesion 13.

 The selection of the site and proper place for IMI is immensely important.
-According to a study, 64.2% of the practitioners were not sure about the correct place of injection in the
+According to a 1 study, 64.2% of the practitioners were not sure about the correct place of injection in the deltoid muscle 4.
+In another study it is recommended to avoid the deltoid region where possible since its a small area available for the safe IMI.
+The needle must enter at 90 degrees to the skin site punctured and repeated IMI must be avoided 14.

 In our locality the paramedics are used to mix different intramuscular medications in the same syringe to form a mixture of drugs which may lead to drug interaction and produce adverse effects at the local site.
-The mixture is usually a collection of analgesic, antibiotic or steroid .
+The mixture is usually a collection of analgesic, antibiotic or steroid 8.